rand-projects/fisb-rest/docs/source/document.rst

 Notes:

-* Detailed description of fields will not be described, because you should not use this.
+* Detailed description of the fields will not be described, because you should not use this.
 If you desire historical information, a good place to look is *Surveillance and Broadcast Services Description Document SRT-047 Revision 02* (2013).
 Revision 01 (2011) also has this information.